-- In this section you will list the problems or situations you understand are affecting road safety in your community and/or the roads you travel. - Solution of the share with the second second
+- In this section you will list the problems or situations you understand are affecting road safety in your community and/or the roads you travel. - Other information you would like to share with us

 The notes taker was in charge of documenting every comment or idea expressed by the participants.
 Below are detailed tables of traffic issues covered during conversations with the people.